nathanruf/Benchmarking-Network-Filtering/README.md

 ##  Benchmarking Network Filtering

 This repository implements a framework for benchmarking various network filtering techniques.
 It also provides real and simulated networks and it implements common network filtering techniques for benchmarking purposes.
+See original research proposal [HERE](https://docs.google.com/document/d/1d4vKYAfspwY5npEHu1PBNh5hgWPiw_A6idKMB5Vh7UE/edit).

 ## Project Structure